Culture of Australia: Cricket

 Cricket is Australia's most popular summer sport and has been played since colonial times.
 It is followed in all states and territories, unlike the football codes which vary in popularity between regions.

 The first recorded cricket match in Australia took place in Sydney in 1803.
 Intercolonial contests started in 1851 and Sheffield Shield inter-state cricket continues to this day.
 In 1866–67, prominent cricketer and Australian rules football pioneer Tom Wills coached an Aboriginal cricket team, which later toured England in 1868 under the captaincy of Charles Lawrence.
 The 1876–77 season is notable for a match between a combined XI from New South Wales and Victoria and a touring English team at the Melbourne Cricket Ground, which was later recognised as the first Test match.
 A famous victory on the 1882 tour of England resulted in the placement of a satirical obituary in an English newspaper saying that English cricket had "died", and the "body will be cremated and the ashes taken to Australia".
 The English media then dubbed the next English tour to Australia (1882–83) as the quest to "regain the ashes".
+This success of the national cricket team ignited sport nationalism in the Australian population, and ultimately helped pave the way for political federation.
 The tradition continues with the Ashes series, an icon of the sporting rivalry between the two countries.

+Australian cricket developed more distinctive traditions after 1900, paralleling the federation of the country in 1901, which helped stimulate pride for "Australian things".
 Successful cricketers often become lasting celebrities in Australia.
 Sir Donald Bradman, who made his Test debut in the 1928–29 series against England, is regarded as the game's greatest batsman and a byword for sporting excellence.
 Other Australian cricketers who remain household names include Richie Benaud, Dennis Lillee and Shane Warne and others who pursued media careers after they retired from the game.
 Internationally, Australia has for most of the last century sat at or near the top of the cricketing world.
 In the 1970s, Australian media tycoon Kerry Packer founded World Series Cricket from which many international forms of the game have evolved.

 Events on the cricket pitch have occasionally been elevated to diplomatic incidents in Australian history, such as the infamous Bodyline controversy of the 1930s, in which the English team bowled in a physically intimidating way leading to accusations of unsportsmanlike conduct.